SP-11 Waterlogged Wood Treatment

 Waterlogged wood is a wooden object that has been found in underwater or excavated archaeological sites.
 The wood artifacts have often endured in the ground sometimes for centuries.
 They are found in areas such as bogs, bottom of lakes, oceans, rivers and glaciers.

-Excavated wood is found buried in the ground in damp soil and in most cases retains a high percentage of moisture.
-This excavated wood can be treated the same way as waterlogged wood.
+Excavated wood is wood that is found buried in the ground in damp soil, such as sunken river boats and over time the river has dried up or changed course.
+This excavated wood in most cases retains a high percentage of moisture and can be treated the same way as waterlogged wood.

 Since water soaks in and fills the cell walls of archaeological waterlogged wood, when removed from the water and dried, the tangential shrinkage can be 50-75% compared to 5-10% shrinkage in freshly cut wood.
 When left to dry on its own, this leads to radical shrinkage and degradation of the wood.
 Thus, a conservation treatment must be used to preserve the shape of these archaeological artifacts.